Navy SEALs (film): Development

 Several screenwriters were brought on to do rewrites.
 Gary Goldman wrote a new draft with Pfarrer, taking influence from the 1961 film The Guns of Navarone, and the 1982 film An Officer and a Gentleman.
+Teague disliked this script—Feigen wrote in her memoir, "directors are usually egomaniacs who always want their own script to be the one they shoot.
+What Teague wanted was for the SEALs to have to get Stinger missiles out of the control of Arab terrorists who were planning to blow up a planeload of innocent civilians."

-Kevin Jarre was approached to do a rewrite, but initially declined due to the 1988 Writer's Strike.
-Once the strike ended in August 1988, Jarre turned in his draft, which was considered stronger, but the producers had concerns about the script, mainly a line of dialogue that was deemed sexist, and lacking in character depth.
-Angelo Pizzo was then brought on to flesh out and develop the main characters.
-Rewrites continued well into production, with uncredited script doctors and even actors Charlie Sheen and Michael Biehn reportedly rewriting scenes Ultimately, only Pfarrer and Goldman received credit on the final film.
+Kevin Jarre was approached to do a rewrite for Teague, but initially declined due to the 1988 Writer's Strike.
+Once the strike ended in August 1988, Jarre turned in his draft, which was considered stronger, but the producers had concerns about the script, mainly a line of dialogue that was deemed sexist, the script was also gratuitously violent, and lacking in character depth.
+Feigen wrote, "Everyone except Lewis had pretty much the same overall reaction to the script.
+It was exciting, but we wanted to know more about the characters.
+Lewis seemed unable to understand the criticism, saying that he disagreed but not explaining his reasoning."